trinijoe/demo-init/README.md

-#Attempting to create a local repo and push to github
+#Attempting to create a local repo and push to github<br/>

-after some trying it works
+after some trying it works.